A few weeks ago I was having dinner with my girlfriend. Accidentally she showed me a treasure trove of hidden potential.

 In the past, I never flaunted my geeky hobbies.
 Hiding my Magic cards and not exactly bragging about my 100 episode Naruto binges.

-I found reasoning and courage by reading Nietzsche, Seneca, and Buddha.
+I found arguments and courage by reading Nietzsche, Seneca, and Buddha.
 As well find inspiration in fiction and anime.
 Like one of my favorites: happy-go-lucky Luffy.
 He just does whatever the fuck he wants!

 Slowly becoming more stoic.
 The tipping point was when I read this: